thomasleplus/crazy-santa/README.md

 Random gift picking scheme

-This is the GitHub Pages branch.
+This is the GitHub Pages branch for the demo at https://thomasleplus.github.io/crazy-santa/